arkime/arkimeweb/_wiki/install.md

 ### Install and Configure Elasticsearch

-Once you download OpenSearch, you can install it by running the following commands:
+Once you download Elasticsearch, you can install it by running the following command:
 `apt install ./elasticsearch-*.deb`

 You'll need to update the JVM heap size in the `/etc/elasticsearch/jvm.options` file.

 `nano /etc/elasticsearch/jvm.options`

-look for the following lines and update them:
+look for the following lines:
 ```
 -Xms1g
 -Xmx1g